Claude McKay, writer, poet, and political activist

 McKay would leave the US for a few years and publish Spring in New Hampshire in 1920 during his European travels.
 After returning to the US, McKay began his journey into political activism.
 He involved himself with communists and the Universal Negro Improvement Association.
 He would leave the US again to travel to Europe and North Africa, where he stayed for over 10 years, publishing a few notable works, including Home to Harlem and Banjo.

-While he had dabbled in communism, he later began to dismiss the idea after he returned to the US once more and started engaging in more spiritual pursuits with the theologians in Harlem.
+While he had dabbled in communism, he later began to dismiss the idea.
+After he returned to the US once more, he started engaging in more spiritual pursuits with the theologians in Harlem.
 Eventually, he converted to Catholicism, and toward the end of his life, he worked as an educator for a Catholic organization.
-Due to his monumental literary and political pursuits in life, he left a lasting impression.

 “McKay’s viewpoints and poetic achievements in the earlier part of the twentieth century set the tone for the Harlem Renaissance and gained the deep respect of younger black poets of the time, including Langston Hughes.”